What is Sensory Integration Training?

 • The Visual System (Sight)

 Located in the eye, the visual system handles sight.
 This is where photoreceptors detect light and send nerve impulses to the brain via the optic nerve.
-This causes the ability to perceive visible light.
+These impulses allow us to perceive visible light.

 • The Auditory System (Sound)

 Based in the ear, the auditory system handles the hearing of sounds.
 It functions by receiving and detecting vibrations through tiny hair cells.
-These cells output electrical systems which travel to the brain.
+These cells output electrical signals, which travel to the brain.

 • The Olfactory System (Smell)